Writers Talk Shop, Novel, and Conference

 GH: The Butcher's Thumb has long been on my mind.
 After nearly 30 years as a political consultant (much of it in Ohio a microcosm of the nation) I've watched and learned from some of the best political strategists in the world.
 I've spent a great deal of time listening to the people they influence.
 I felt I could tell a story about how the process works.
-Fiction gave me a chance to go where non-fiction wouldn't let me…inside people at both ends of the political food chains heads.
+Fiction gave me a chance to go where non-fiction wouldn't let me--inside the heads of people at both ends of the political food chain.
 The final inspiration came from a strange place Karl Rove spent a great deal of time in Ohio between 2001-04.
 He wasn't making speeches or raising money but listening to and studying the people in the nations most purple state.

 MN: We gotta know more.

 GH: While a mix of real and fictional events The Butcher's Thumb is not a rehashing of history but a timeless look at how people are manipulated to win elections and start wars.
 How the land, life lessons and religious beliefs shape opinions.

 Kevin O'Brien is a true believer press secretary for President Will Kensington the incurious Governor of Texas known as Gods Will.
 His veep is the powerful and controlling Dixon Webb.
 Kevin is manipulated by his mentor Kenningston's master strategist, Mark Shay, Kevin soon discovers he is a pawn in an effort to expand the War in the Middle East after the re-election.
 Kevin's love interest Kris Johannsen, a photo journalist, helps Kevin find his morale compass and expose the plan.